misaelnieto/jquery.wrapSelection/README.rst

 Overview
 --------

-``wrapSelection`` wraps highlighted text with valid XHTML span tags and returns as a jQuery object for chaining additional commands.
+``wrapSelection`` wraps highlighted text with valid XHTML span tags.
+Returns a jQuery object for chaining additional commands.

-Originally designed to allow end users to select text (highlight text with their mouse) and change the background style.
+It was originally designed to allow end users to select text (highlight text with their mouse) and change the background style.
 Unlike other solutions that apply to the whole element, this creates XHTML compliant span tags around the selection area.

 Features: